 We Need Action Now: Detention is a Disaster Waiting to Happen

 The named plaintiffs represent a larger class of immigrants who are being detained, despite being at high risk.
 For example, one plaintiff named in the lawsuit is an elderly man from El Salvador who is confined to a wheelchair and requires a colonoscopy bag.
 One may rightly wonder why this vulnerable, health-compromised individual is being detained in the first place.
 At this point, it is imperative that action is taken to protect the safety of this man and all other immigrants.

 Prisons and immigration detention centers are high risk areas for a Coronavirus outbreak.
 If the virus gets into the facility, it is likely to spread rapidly.
 As explained by ACLU immigration attorney Eunice Cho, “It’s a disaster waiting to happen.”
 The immigrant advocacy groups are seeking a court order confirming that the federal government has a legal obligation to protect elderly and immunocompromised people.
 They firmly believe that the only way this can be done is ensuring the immediate release of vulnerable immigrants into a safe, isolated location.

 Call a Los Angeles, CA Immigration Attorney for Immediate Help

-At the Law Office of Joshua L. Goldstein, PC, we are proud to advocate for immigrant rights.
+At the Goldstein Immigration Lawyers, we are proud to advocate for immigrant rights.
 Our legal team will listen to your story, understand your needs and objectives, and recommend the best path forward.
 For a completely confidential, no commitment consultation, please call our Los Angeles law office today at (213) 262-2000.